dehlirious/php_argon2id/README.md

 - **Practical Considerations:** Ensure the parameters do not exceed the system resources (RAM, CPU cores) or make the hashing process too slow for user experience.

+## Security Considerations

+When implementing password hashing in your applications, it's crucial to adhere to security best practices to safeguard user credentials.
+Here are some essential considerations:

+- **Use a Strong Hashing Algorithm:** Choose a secure and proven hashing algorithm like Argon2 or bcrypt.
+These algorithms are specifically designed for password hashing and offer resistance against brute-force and dictionary attacks.

+- **Salting Passwords:** Always use a unique salt for each password before hashing.
+Salting adds random data to each password, making it more difficult for attackers to use precomputed tables (rainbow tables) for cracking passwords.

+- **Secure Storage:** Ensure that hashed passwords are stored securely in your database.
+Implement proper access controls and encryption mechanisms to protect the password database from unauthorized access.

+- **Authentication System Integration:** Integrate the hashed passwords into your authentication system securely.
+Implement strong password policies, multi-factor authentication, and session management to enhance overall security.

+- **Regularly Update Password Hashing Parameters:** Periodically review and update the hashing parameters (such as memory usage, iteration counts, and thread counts) based on evolving security requirements and system capabilities.

+By following these security best practices, you can significantly improve the security of your application's authentication system and protect user passwords from unauthorized access.

 ## To-Do
 - Implement dynamic cost for BCRYPT.
 - Test function compatibility and performance across different PHP versions and environments